-Be it the spiritual teachings of Hinduism or Christiany on word of God, what I believe is even though we have religious people what is accepted of us by god and other people are our spiritual bodies.
+Be it the spiritual teachings of Hinduism or Christianity on word of God, what I believe is even though we have religious people what is accepted of us by god and other people are our spiritual bodies.
 What I mean by that is through acceptance of others and ourselves we infact understand God and spirituality.
 People of religion don’t necessarily have spiritual bodies and vice verse.
 What gives power to a religion is a spiritual acceptance and awakening from its teachings.
 I do believe the makeup of our bodies is our religion.
 Weather you believe in it and how much you believe in it is up to you.
-Meditating on anything with your eyes closed will help you realize the make up of your body and a sense of awareness for person that you are, your minds religion and values.
+Meditating on anything with your eyes closed will help you realize the make up of your body and a sense of awareness for person that you are, your minds intellect, religion and values.
 I feel every religion and path has words of wisdom.
-In my journey I want to write and my gift to be able to write about religion or spirituality in a way each foundation is not altered and appreciates what I have written whether it is on Christianity or Hinduism.
+In my journey I want to write and my gift to be able to write about religion or spirituality in a way each foundation is not altered and the soul appreciates what I have written.
 That is a journey that is yet to be realized.